silviamaggi/smd-com/_posts/2017-06-14-shutter-hub-open-retina-festival.md

   - after 1989
   - uk
 description: "My photo 'The Day I Glimpsed Inside Your Soul' will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival."
-featured-image: feat-the-day-i-glimpsed-inside-your-soul.jpg
+image-caption: true
 ---
 <p class="lead">I am excited and honoured to announce that my photo <em>The Day I Glimpsed Inside Your Soul</em> will be part of the <em>Shutter Hub Open Exhibition 2017</em>, at the <em>Retina Scottish International Photography Festival</em>.</p>

 <!--more-->

+{% responsive_image_block %}
+  path: assets/images/20161122_silviamaggi_glimpsedsoul_3926.jpg
+  alt: The entrance gate at Sachsenhausen concentration camp with the writing Arbeit macht frei
+  caption-true: {{ page.image-caption }}
-{% include pattern-figure.html image="/assets/images/20161122_silviamaggi_glimpsedsoul_3926.jpg" caption="The Day I Glimpsed Inside Your Soul" width="1400" height="933" %}
+  caption: The Day I Glimpsed Inside Your Soul &copy; Silvia Maggi
+{% endresponsive_image_block %}

 The photo tells the story of thousands of people who walked through the gate of the Sachsenhausen concentration camp in Oranienburg, on the outskirts of Berlin.
 Sadly, for too many of them, it was a one-way journey.
 Others were lucky enough to live through it.